 Animal Control / Investigations

-View our new changes to our Animal Laws here.
+View the community's Animal Laws here.

 Animal Care Services Field Operations Division is responsible for protecting the health and safety of the citizens and their pets in the City of San Antonio.

 Animal Care Officers provide a variety of services to the citizens of the City of San Antonio including:

 - Answering calls concerning suspected abuse or cruelty to animals

 - Animal Bites

 - Barking dog, nuisance cats and other animals that present a problem to the community

 - Injured animals

 One of the primary missions of Animal Care Services is rabies prevention.
 ACS has a dedicated staff of Animal Care Officers whose main focus is investigating biting animals.
 Texas state law requires that every animal bite or scratch must be reported and quarantined as required.
 These animal bites can be reported 24 hours a day, 365 days a year.
 Find additional information regarding animal bites (.pdf).

 Cruelty to animals is a serious offense.
 Animal cruelty comes in many forms such as an animal not having food, water or shelter to an animal being locked in a hot car or an animal being beaten or tortured in some way.
 Animal Care Services relies on good neighbors to report acts of cruelty.
 If you witness an act of cruelty, please call 3-1-1 and make a detailed report including your call back number so we may get more information if needed.
 You can remain anonymous if you wish, but it's important you provide 3-1-1 representatives with as much information as possible.
 Animal Cruelty Investigators review all reported calls of cruelty or neglect and will further investigate a suspected case if cruelty or neglect can be legally proved.